jakubnakielski/MCI-Medyczne-Centrum-Informacyjne/README.md

 **Dane do logowania:**

-username - Jan
+login - Jan

-password - Kowalski
+hasło - Kowalski